vtaits/react-integration-test-engine/README.md

 1. Allow multiple interactions;

-2. Asynchronous;
+2. Doesn't invoke `act` automatically;

-3. Doesn't invoke `act` automatically.
+3. Can return something.

 Let's write an example test with selecting the value of `react-datepicker` (version `4.21.0`):